 Cryptocurrencies like Bitcoin can be volatile investments and prices change quickly due to news flow and other factors.
-Yet it’s that potential for highly fluctuating price changes that compels some investors—particularly those with a long-term investment horizon—to see out crypto as an investment.
+Yet it’s that potential for highly fluctuating price changes that compels some people to seek out crypto as an investment.

 With SoFi Invest® cryptocurrency trading, people of all experience levels can invest in cryptocurrencies like Bitcoin within a traditional investing platform, safely maintaining crypto alongside an investor’s stocks, bonds, and other assets.

 Crypto: Bitcoin and other cryptocurrencies aren’t endorsed or guaranteed by any government, are volatile, and involve a high degree of risk.
 Consumer protection and securities laws don’t regulate cryptocurrencies to the same degree as traditional brokerage and investment products.
 Research and knowledge are essential prerequisites before engaging with any cryptocurrency.
 US regulators, including FINRA , the SEC , and the CFPB , have issued public advisories concerning digital asset risk.
 Cryptocurrency purchases should not be made with funds drawn from financial products including student loans, personal loans, mortgage refinancing, savings, retirement funds or traditional investments.
 Limitations apply to trading certain crypto assets and may not be available to residents of all states.